tangert/BTW/README.md

 # BTW

 This is a website I made to both help prepare for technical interviews, and to help OTHERS prep for interviews.
-It's appropriately dubbed "Beat the Big 4."
+It's appropriately dubbed "Beat the Whiteboard."

 This is also the first legit website I've pretty much ever made, so it was a great experience to learn jQuery, JavaScript, and other frontend frameworks.